Skip to content

 Symptom: The pipeline stalls, produces incomplete results, or the researcher's findings are truncated mid-way through.

 Diagnosis: The researcher agent explored too many files and the conversation context filled up before downstream stages could run.
+This typically happens with broad requests on large codebases.

 Solution: